tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/02_setup.md

 - This indicates you are logged in to the login node of the cluster.
 Please **do not** run any program from the login node.

+??? question "Are you logged into OnDemand?"

+    - Yes
+    - No

 ## Starting an Interactive Session

 - To run our analyses we will need to move from the login node to a compute node.
 We can do this by entering: